 For tips on how to request a letter of recommendation, click here.

-In most cases, your recommendation letter will give the summer programme admission committees a good idea of your abilities and aptitudes.
+In most cases, your recommendation letter will give the summer programme admission committees a good idea of your level of language competency.
 In some cases (e.g. for HBA) you will need to provide, in lieu of a transcript without letter grades, a separate, sealed recommendation from your academic adviser or the equivalent.
 And most for programmes (e..g. for ICLP), you are welcome to submit high school grades if you believe that will give them a fuller picture.
-Please contact the individual summer programmes directly to check.
+Please contact the respective external summer programmes coordinators directly to check.